 In December 2006, the Company sold its interest in the Chu Chua mineral claims to Anglo-Columbia Mines Inc. ("Anglo-Columbia"), a private B.C. based company in exchange for 4,000,000 common shares of Anglo-Columbia, received at a value of \$400,000.
 During the year ended January 31, 2009, the Company determined that the carrying value of its investment in Anglo-Columbia was impaired, resulting in a write-down of \$360,000 to \$0.01 per share, or \$40,000.
-The determination of the impairment was made by considering the current equity market conditions and the difficulty in obtaining a value for shares of a private Company.
+The determination of the impairment was made by considering the equity market conditions at the time of the write-down and the difficulty in obtaining a value for shares of a private Company.

 In July 2009, the option and purchase agreement with Anglo-Columbia was terminated and the Company re-acquired ownership of the Chu Chua mineral claims by returning the 4,000,000 common shares of Anglo-Columbia.
-Subsequent to the quarter-end, the Company signed an option agreement with a private company whereby the company may acquire a 100% interest in the Chu Chua property (Note 7).
-As at July 31, 2009, the Company wrote-off its \$40,000 investment in Anglo-Columbia and capitalized \$40,000 to mineral properties, which represents the estimated fair value of the Chua Chua property.
+In September 2009, the Company signed an option agreement with a private company whereby the company may acquire a 100% interest in the Chu Chua property (Note 7).
+As at October 31, 2009, the Company wrote-off its \$40,000 investment in Anglo-Columbia and capitalized \$40,000 to mineral properties, which represents the estimated fair value of the Chua property.